Kate Armitage – author bio:

 When I was 24, I was tired of the career path I had fallen in to and secured an interview to start an apprenticeship in something new.
 I was turned down, mid-interview, once the interviewer did the maths and discovered I would be 25 before I would actually start the apprenticeship, the cut off being 25.
 Then, after 6 terrible months in a new job within my one and only career path, I was fired with the reason ‘you’re not a good fit’.
 Too old for an apprenticeship, and apparently incompatible with the only job I had experience in, I had officially hit rock bottom.
 Worse than that, I had hit an existential crisis.
 I had no idea who I was or I wanted to do.
 Well, except to be a writer, although it wasn’t realistic.
 Publishing gigs didn’t happen to people like me.
 I had no experience, no degree and knew no one in the industry.
 But with nothing better to do, I figured I would write, and actually finish something instead of writing half a novel and leaving it to fester in my hard-drive.

-And here I am today, 27 years old, and able to tell you that before the year is out I will be a published author.
+And here I am today, 28 years old, and a published author.
 I don’t know how it happened, but it did.
-It happened to the small town girl with no degree who wasn’t a ‘good fit’.
-Life is so strange.
+It happened to the working class girl with no degree who wasn’t a ‘good fit’.